Milton Zeis was a man of many talents: businessman, commercial artist, performer, author, publisher, tattoo supplier and tattooist.

 Zeis worked out of the basement of his home, operating a supply business on one side and a tattoo shop on the other.
 For nearly 20 years he sold flash, pigments, machines, and other supplies.
-Flash has always been a major part of any supplier business and Zeis offered black & white sheets and was one of the first to offer colored flash.
+Flash has always been a major part of any supplier’s business and Zeis offered black and white sheets and was one of the first to offer colored flash.

 By this time, Zeis was a well-respected member of the community and the Zeis Studio had become world famous.
 He was active in tattoo circles and founded The International Tattoo Club.

 From that first riverboat experience as a child, Zeis' interest in show business never waned.
 He was associated with many circuses and carnivals while on the road.
 In his later years, he created the clown character, "Uncle Miltie," and was director of the Shriner's "Klownabains."